Non-equivalence of quasilinear dynamical systems and their statistical closures: Conclusion

 Our work indicates that care needs to be taken in interpreting the results of the statistical representation of quasilinear models.
-The instabilities described above, which can be triggered either by numerical errors, or more physically, by any of the ubiquitous sources of noise such as thermal fluctuations \cite{bandak2021thermal} present in real systems can lead to different solutions emerging for the statistical representation from those that describe any single realisation of a QL flow.
-Perhaps implicitly recognising this issue, researchers have often initialised CE2 with a high rank second cumulant \citep{pmt2019} --- often termed a ``maximum ignorance'' initial condition --- and accepted that the resulting statistical description may not agree with that of any realisation of the underlying QL theory.
-The instabilites described above indicate that care must be taken in comparing DSS with the results from single realisations of a quasilinear model.
+The instabilities described above, which can be triggered either by numerical errors, or more physically, by any of the ubiquitous sources of noise such as thermal fluctuations \citep{bandak2021thermal} present in real systems can lead to different solutions emerging for the statistical representation from those that describe any single realisation of a QL flow.
+Perhaps implicitly recognising this issue, researchers have often initialised CE2 with a full rank second cumulant \citep{pmt2019} --- often termed a ``maximum ignorance'' initial condition --- and accepted that the resulting statistical description may not agree with that of any realisation of the underlying QL theory.
+The instabilities described above indicate that care must be taken in comparing DSS with the results from single realisations of a quasilinear model.
 We note that both QL and CE2 are approximations to the full underlying dynamics and it is not {\it a priori} obvious which choice better approximates the statistics of the fully nonlinear system.
 Higher-order truncations of cumulant expansions (such as CE2.5 and CE3) lead naturally to a higher-rank second cumulant, owing to the feedback of the higher cumulants on the evolution of the second cumulant \citep[see e.g. Ref.][]{Marston2019}.
+We conclude by stressing that these results are in no way a criticism of either Direct Statistical Simulation at CE2 or investigations utilising a single realisation of a quasilinear model.
+We simply emphasise that these types of investigation can only elucidate different processes.
+Realisations of a QL model are useful for determining which nonlinear processes may be important in the dynamics of a turbulent flow, whilst statistical models such as CE2 yield information about the expected (in a statistical sense) response of system.